The thermodynamics of protein aggregation reactions may underpin the enhanced metabolic efficiency associated with heterosis, some balancing selection, and the evolution of ploidy levels: Ploidy Level

 When comparing the life-cycles of green algae, bryophytes, ferns, and spermatophytes, there appears to be a progression from haploid dominant species, to species that alternate between haploid and diploid generations, to diploid dominant species.
 In other words, diploid dominant species did not evolve directly from haploid dominant species, but instead, from species that alternated between haploid and diploid generations.
 The truncation selection model developed in this paper can explain this evolutionary sequence.

 Recall that a species will go extinct if all individuals are on the wrong side of a truncation curve, and that diploid species produce aggregation-prone proteins that contain multiple domains and IURs.
-These two statements imply that truncation selection would inhibit the evolution of haploid species that produce an abundance of aggregation-prone proteins, so the need for diploidy would never arise.
+These two statements imply that it would be impossible for strictly haploid species to produce an abundance of aggregation-prone proteins because truncation selection would guarantee their extinction.
+Hence, the need for diploidy would never arise.
 Diploid individuals are unlikely to successfully compete against haploid individuals if there is no immediate advantage to diploidy, especially if there are advantages to haploidy as described in the next subsection.

 However, a spore-producing generation can circumvent this barrier by providing an immediate advantage to diploidy.
 Sexual reproduction requires haploid dominant species to possess at least a temporary diploid generation.
 For such organisms, sexual reproduction is often accompanied by the production of spores or cysts.
 This may facilitate inbreeding avoidance since spores often serve as a means of dispersal, or a mixed cytoplasm may increase the ability of a spore or cyst to tolerate environmental stresses (Equation \ref{eq:TruncationSelection}).
 A mixed cytoplasm may also increase the longevity of a spore or cyst since it would slow down the accumulation of soluble oligomers in the dormant organism over time.
 For fungi, there is some evidence that sexual spores are more stress tolerant than asexual spores\footnote{The spores in these studies were haploid, but they could have inherited a mixed cytoplasm from their diploid parent cells during meiosis.} (\citealt{GrishkanEtAl2003}; \citealt{Dijksterhuis2007}; \citealt{Trapero-CasasAndKaiser2007}).
 Regardless, sexual reproduction requires organisms to possess at least a diploid zygote in their life-cycle, and this often accompanies spore production.
 Some species have evolved a separate diploid (or dikaryotic) spore-producing generation, such as sporophytes in plants or ascocarps and basidiocarps in dikaryotic fungi, because it aids with spore dispersal.
 This spore-producing generation has the potential to evolve complexity over time because truncation selection would not prevent it from expressing genes that encode the aggregation-prone proteins that facilitate complexity.
 In contrast, truncation selection would prevent strictly haploid spore-producing species from becoming more complex over time.